-We are somewhat picky about the quality of pads that we distribute, and here's why; after we've done a Pad Distribution at a middle school or high school, we don't go back to the school again for 2-3 years, when the next group of girls at that school has hit puberty.
-For most of the girls receiving our pad kits, they are the only kits they will receive for the next several years.
+We are somewhat picky about the quality of pads that we distribute, and here's why; after we've done a Pad Distribution at a school or aid organization, we don't go back to the school again for 2-3 years, when their next group of girls has hit puberty.
+For most of the girls receiving our pad kits, they are the only kits they will receive for the next several years, if not their whole lives.
 So it's very important that the pads they receive are well-made and only the best quality!